-Leaving the Anonymous Usage Reports value as Allowed enables CPM to send anonymous usage data to N2W Software.
+Leaving the Anonymous Usage Reports value as enabled allows CPM to send anonymous usage data to N2W Software.
 This data does not contain any identifying information:

-- No AWS account numbers or credentials. - No AWS objects or ids like instances or volumes. - No CPM names of objects names, such as, policy and schedule.
+- No AWS account numbers or credentials. - No AWS objects or IDs like instances or volumes. - No CPM names of objects names, such as, policy and schedule.